-- provides a word processor with the spelling and grammar check facility/predictive text disabled (switched off) to a candidate where it is their normal way of working within the centre, unless an awarding body's specification says otherwise - (where a candidate is to be seated with the main cohort without the use of a power point) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 6391/01

-If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
+- (where a candidate is to be seated with the main cohort without the use of a power point) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 6391/01 - If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
 In such circumstances once the candidate has completed the examination and printed off their typed script, they are instructed to handwrite their details as a header or footer.
-The candidate is supervised throughout this process to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way.

-- ensures the candidate understands that each page of the typed script must be numbered, e.g. page 1 of 6 - ensures the candidate is reminded to save their work at regular intervals - instructs the candidate to use a minimum of 12pt font and double spacing in order to make marking easier for examiners
+The candidate is supervised throughout this process to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way. - ensures the candidate understands that each page of the typed script must be numbered, e.g. page 1 of - ensures the candidate is reminded to save their work at regular intervals - instructs the candidate to use a minimum of 12pt font and double spacing in order to make marking easier for examiners